RyleySill93/musical_squares/README.md

 # Pentatonix

 Pentatonix is a website inspired by Tonematrix.
-The project allows users to select notes on a grid from the pentatonic scale which will be played when looped over.
+It is a minimalist electronic built with vanilla JavaScript.

 [Demo][demo]